vrmeet/thexr/README.md

 - login to gigalixr if on free tier just delete and recreate db

+## To deploy a different branch to gigalixir

+git push gigalixir yourbranch:master

 ## Learn more

   * Official website: https://www.phoenixframework.org/